 Generic Name: chlorpromazine

-Note: This page contains side effects data for the generic drug chlorpromazine.
-It is possible that some of the dosage forms included below may not apply to the brand name Ormazine.
+Note: This document contains side effect information about chlorpromazine.
+Some of the dosage forms listed on this page may not apply to the brand name Ormazine.

 For the Consumer

 Extrapyramidal reactions (e.g., Parkinson-like symptoms, dystonia, akathisia, tardive dyskinesia), drowsiness, dizziness, skin reactions or rash, dry mouth, orthostatic hypotension, amenorrhea, galactorrhea, weight gain.